altano/npm-packages/packages/vitest-plugins/README.md

 ### toMatchError

-Assert on any part of an error object (e.g. the stack):
+Verify any part of an error object (e.g. the stack):

 ```ts
 expect(new Error("face")).toMatchError(